-For those of y’all who know me well, you know firsthand that my work means the world to me.
+For those of you who know me well, you know firsthand that my work means the world to me.
 I’m passionate about all the different hats I wear, and I’m proud to say that I give everything in my life 200% all day, every day.
 However, that wasn’t always the case.
 It was definitely difficult getting here mentally and emotionally, but I wouldn’t trade it for anything because it’s shaped me into the woman I am today.
-So, I’m extra excited for my latest because I’ll be tackling topics I’m SUPER passionate about.
-We’ll be addressing 4 quotes that every BAMF girl boss lives by today on SS.
+I’m extra excited for my latest because I’ll be tackling topics I’m SUPER passionate about.
+So, without further ado, let’s talk about how to be a girl boss!

 1. “Be fearless in the pursuit of what sets your soul on fire.”

 When I was growing up, I had a lot of big opportunities come my way, but I would often self-sabotage.
 I’d try, but I wouldn’t try my hardest so if I had failed, it’d be because I didn’t give it my all.
 It was a way for me to protect myself and my pride – I mean, looking back at it now, I honestly can’t think of anything stupider, but it made sense to me back then.

 We’re human so it’s natural to fear failure.
 No one wants to eff up or be rejected, but you won’t move forward unless you put yourself out there.
 Take advantage of whatever opportunity comes your way, but don’t sit back and wait for them to come knocking at your door because you’ll be asking for failure.
 I hear so many people bitch and moan about others and their successes.
 “That guy totally didn’t deserve that position” or “how did SHE book that concert” or “how is that blogger working with that company, she’s not even that pretty.”
 Girl bosses don’t think that way.